area17/twill/docs/.sections/other-cms-features.md

 ## Global search

-By default, Twill's global search input, that is always available in the dashboard and behind the top-right search icon on other Twill's screens, performs a LIKE query on the title attribute only, but you can specify a custom list of attributes to search in for each dashboard enabled module:
+By default, Twill's global search input is always available in the dashboard and behind the top-right search icon on other Twill's screens.
+By default, the search input performs a LIKE query on the title attribute only.
+If you like, you can specify a custom list of attributes to search for in each dashboard enabled module:

 ```php
 return [